ngthing/SummerResearch2016-DegreePlanner/README.md

 # DegreePlanner

-This Web App is developed as part of an NSF funded Research Project:
+This Web App is an in-process project.
+It was developed as part of an NSF funded Research Project:
 BIGDATA: IA: DKA: Collaborative Research: Learning Data Analytics: Providing Actionable Insights to Increase College Student Success,
 Link: https://nsf.gov/awardsearch/showAward?AWD_ID=1447489&HistoricalAwards=false